 In this article, we are going to discuss all the themes, dive deep into both the sides of Sokovia Accords and analyse certain characters motive in Captain America: Civil War.

 I’ll just say this, Captain America: Civil War is still one of the best (if not THE best) movies in the Marvel Cinematic Universe (MCU).
 It’s not easy to assemble so many characters in a single movie and still give proper development to them, but Anthony and Joe Russo from time to time have proved that they are proficient in this big superhero assembles.

 The Russo Brothers really hit a home-run with this movie.
-The movie ignites a theme, develops it properly and maintains it evenly throughout its length.
-The plot is so sublime and contains two sides of the story, and kudos to Christopher Markus, Stephen McFeely (Screenwriters) and Russo brothers for presenting both these sides such efficiently with proper development.
-The movie might be a low on spectacular action sequences, but its concept and execution takes it up higher in the ranks.
+The movie ignites a theme, develops it properly and maintains it evenly throughout the length.
+The plot is sublime and contains two sides of the story, and kudos to Christopher Markus, Stephen McFeely (Screenwriters) and Russo brothers for presenting both these sides in such an efficient way with proper development.
+The movie might be a low on spectacular action sequences, but its concept and execution take it up higher in the ranks.

 Captain America: Civil War at some points feels different from MCU’s other movies but still manages to sneak that Marvel vibe to it and I love this combination.
 The makers have got this amazing concept and they still made it feel not so distant from other MCU properties.
 The movie has some action sequences and comedic scenes laid around so that it feels familiar to the general audience.